hexbatch/apple-core/v1/docs/core-overview.md

 * M is a token type
 * G is a token type guid
 * P is export data for a token set
+* R is an optional bounds for the sets that can be used in any operation, the sets must be in those bounds for this to work.
+The time used is the current
+* S is an optional bounds for the tokens in the sets.
+This can be used in any operations.
+The tokens must be in these bounds. "

-        combine/add: A source, B source,  T pattern, D destination
+        combine/add: A source, B source (optional),  T pattern, D destination
-        remove: A source, T pattern,, D destination / removes tokens from a set puts it in another set create set: => new empty set
+        remove: A source, T pattern, D destination / removes tokens from a set puts it in another set create set: => new empty set
         delete set: removes a set, fails if any token here is not already in another set edit_attribute => attribute name, attribute value , A source, T pattern change_owner => new owner id, A source, T pattern copy => P source, G token type guid from source , M destination token type, D destination

+### Relation operations

+Finds related tokens in sets.
+Tokens are related by having common ancestors and parents.

+These operations can also filter by getting the related tokens that have attributes in common

+* Z is an array of attributes the current user can read

+        find related: A source, B source,  Z optional attributes, D destination

+### Global Set

+    All tokens are in a global set (G) so if needing to find any token at all use G for A

 ### Copy